thelondonsmiths/Solex_ser_recon_EN/README.md

 Tilt angle: enter a specific tilt angle in degrees.
 Leave blank for auto-correction.
 Enter 0 if no tilt correction desired.

 Pixel offset: offset in pixels from the minimum of the line to reconstruct the image on another wavelength (displaced from the central minimum).
+	For no shift, leave the "Pixel offset" box at the default of '0' Specify the output of a particular shift by entering a single number or particular values with commas: 'a,b,c,d,e' For a range x to y with an interval of w, use colons: 'x:y:w' If 'w' not specified, the default is 1 so  'x:y' will produce the range x, x+1, x+2, ... y-2, y-1, y x, y, a, b, c can be positive or negative integers; the number w can only be a positive integer Batch pixel shift processing of a batch of files is allowed

-Geometry correction may fail under certain circumstances and the program will stop.
+Geometry correction may fail under certain circumstances.
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

 For rapid processing during data acquisition, make sure "Show graphics" is off.
 Automatic geometry correction will also take some additional time.
 Moroever, if Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.